matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 A number of fields are added to the response of the `/join` endpoints: `room_version`, `via_server`, and `pdu`.
 These are added to help the client when sending the join event to the `/send_pdus` endpoint.
 The `via_server` is the server chosen by the homeserver to perform the join via.
+The `via_server` should be passed along to the `/send_pdus` endpoint with the fully signed version of this event.

 200 OK Response:
 ```